-No Dialogue Episode: Beginning here and continuing for over twenty strips before someone finally speaks a recognisable word.
-Word Of God from the Nice forum (made unavailable since then) was that particular story arc wasn't originally to be wordless, but after a few strips Mr. Stanley decided to go without a dialogue for a while.
+Beginning here and continuing for over twenty strips before someone finally speaks a recognisable word.
+Word of God from the Nice forum (made unavailable since then) was that particular story arc wasn't originally to be wordless, but after a few strips Mr. Stanley decided to go without a dialogue for a while.

 There is even a Noodle Incident with Noodle Implements, The royal family is not too happy with him due to an incident involving a zeppelin, a "Loop the loop" maneuver, and pudding.
 Lots and lots of pudding.
 This indirectly led him to leave his home planet.

 Discussed by Sam in one strip.
 Since Jean is in the process of being Terraformed, wood and other organics are extremely rare and valuable, while on his planet, the landfills are full of cheap wood items.
 On the other hand, diamonds are so cheap on Jean that they're thrown away, while a diamond grill he found in the trash would be worth a king's ransom on his planet.

 For the same reason, Florence is given a dress made out of gold by a robot who's into making clothing.
 Organic cloth is all but impossible to obtain and extremely expensive, but metals are dirt cheap and available in any form you want.